0xAnthonyW/chatgpt-typer/README.md

 ## Installation

 To use ChatGPT Typer, clone the repository to your local machine and compile it using Visual Studio or a compatible .NET development environment.
+For the latest releases, visit the [Releases Page](https://github.com/0xAnthonyW/chatgpt-typer/releases).

 ```bash
 git clone https://github.com/0xAnthonyW/chatgpt-typer.git